hariharsubramanyam/floascope/README.md

 Also, make sure you install [Node.js](https://nodejs.org/en/) (this should also install NPM).

+One you've completed the above steps, you can just run `install.sh`, which runs the steps below.

 You'll need the [Handlebars](http://handlebarsjs.com/) command line tool.
 You do that with: